(Last Updated on : 11-03-2019)

 The name Talikota

-According to some historians, the defeat of the Vijayanagara army did not lead to any substantial political gains for the allied forces.
-Earlier, the Deccani Sultans had maintained a very efficient army because of a fear of a potential war at any time, but after this decisive battle of 1565 A.D., they became complacent and also quarrelled among themselves.
-This ultimately led to their demise at the hands of the Mughals of Delhi.
+, the greatest factor of the defeat of the Vijayanagar Empire was the betrayal of the Vijaynagara Army by the two Muslim commanders.
+They say, the defeat of the Vijayanagara army did not lead to any substantial political gains for the allied forces.
+Earlier, the Deccani Sultans had maintained a very efficient army because of a fear of a potential war at any time, but after this decisive battle of 1565 A.D., they became complacent and also quarreled among themselves.
+This ultimately led to their demise on the hands of the Mughals